US: Two teenage boys shot dead while getting thanksgiving groceries from car in Houston, probe on

 UPDATE:11700 Southlake.
 2nd male deceased at the hospital. #hounews CC8— Houston Police (@houstonpolice) November 24, 2022

-As per reports, there was a brawl of some sort in the apartment's complex courtyard before the neighbours and family heard gunfire.
+As per reports, there was a brawl of some sort in the apartment complex courtyard before the neighbours and family heard gunfire.

-According to the police, not a lot of information is available.
-They stated that both boys were cousins and are currently looking for that one suspect.
+Police said the boys were cousins, and are currently looking for one suspect.

-The department is now investigating through CCTV footage and talking to neighbours and witnesses to draw conclusions about the incident.
+The department is now sifting through CCTV footage and talking to neighbours and witnesses to draw conclusions about the incident and reasons that led up to the double shooting.

 (With inputs from agencies)